apache/usergrid/docs/data-storage/collections.md

 ## Creating Collections

-This article describes how to create collections in Advanced API Services.
+This article describes how to create collections in Advanced Usergrid.
 All entities are automatically associated with a corresponding collection based on the type property of the entity.
 You may create empty collections if you wish, but creating an entity of a new type will automatically create a corresponding collection for you.
 For example, creating a new custom "item" entity, creates an "items" collection.

 __Note__: Although not shown in the API examples below, you need to provide a valid access token with each API call.
 See Authenticating users and application clients for details.